Age of consent in Europe: Belgium

-The age of consent in Belgium is 16, as specified by Article 417/6 of the Criminal Code.
+The age of consent in Belgium is 16, as specified by Article 133 of the Criminal Code.
 There is a close-in-age exemption of three years’ age difference for sexual acts where at least one of the partners is 14 or 15.

 History

 The Belgian Criminal Code previously specified an age of consent of 18 for homosexual sex.
 This provision – Article 372bis – was added in 1965 and repealed in 1985.

 Bosnia and Herzegovina

-Sexual activity with children younger than 14 is illegal under Article 207, which prohibits sexual acts with a "child", and a "child" is defined in Article 2(8) as a person under 14.
-However, Article 209 mentions a "juvenile" who is defined in Article 2(9) as a person under 18, although it is not clear if this article refers only to sexual acts performed in view of a minor under 18 or if it can be used also to punish sexual acts performed with the minor: